bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Separate method to determine time relative to verse. (/)

 * Have player manager determine that current time has selected next verse. (/)
-* Have player manager determine that current time returned from player interval is invalid.
-Current time can only be in selected verse or next verse.

 * Ensure that updated time is compatible with verse.
+Time can only be in selected verse or next verse. (/)

+* Have player manager determine that current time has selected new song.
+Must check that player successfully played before passing to store.
+Strip out logic where player was doing that.
+* Have player manager determine that current time returned from player interval is completely invalid.
+Handle by clearing player.

 * Is there still bugginess when switching songs fast while playing?
 Yes.